okeeffed/developer-notes/manual/Linguistics/The-Art-Of-Language-Invention.md

 Valency refers to the number of nominal arguments a verb has and what approximate role those arguments play.

 A verb needs to get paired with a noun to express any meaning.
 The noun is called an argument.
 Some verbs require exactly one argument.
 These are called monovalent or intransitive verbs.
 Transitive verbs are call divalent.

+There are two valency changing operations: valency reducing and valency increasing.